-Back in the wild old days you found one on the new town’s outskirts and one where the cattle trail came down to the ford, and one was at the summit of the pass.
+Back in the wild old days, you found one on the new town’s outskirts and one where the cattle trail came down to the ford, and one was at the summit of the pass.
 There was another on the mesa overlooking the water-hole where the wagon outfits halted after the long dry drive.
-The cowboys read the faded writing on the wooden headboards and from the stories made long ballads which they sang to the herds on the bedding grounds.
-The herds have long since vanished, the cowboys have ridden away over the skyline, the plaintive songs are slipping from the memories of a few old men, and we go riding by the places where those headboards stood, oblivious.
+The cowboys read the faded writing on the wooden headboards and, from the stories, made long ballads which they sang to the herds on the bedding grounds.
+The herds have long since vanished, the cowboys have ridden away over the skyline, the sad songs are slipping from the memories of a few old men, and we go riding by the places where those headboards stood, oblivious.

-There was a day when every mining camp and cowtown from the Rio Grande to the Yellowstone River owned its boot-hill; a day when lone graves marked the trails and solitary headboards rotted slowly in the unpeopled wilderness.
+There was a day when every mining camp and cowtown from the Rio Grande to the Yellowstone River owned its boot hill; a day when lone graves marked the trails and solitary headboards rotted slowly in the unpeopled wilderness.
 Many of these isolated wooden monuments fell before the long assaults of the elements; the low mounds vanished and the grass billowed in the wind hiding the last vestiges of the leveled sepulchers.
-Sometimes the spot was favorable; outfits rested there; new headboards rose about the first one; for the road was long and weary, the fords were perilous from quicksands; thirst lurked in the desert, and the Indians were always waiting.
+Sometimes the spot was favorable, outfits rested there, and new headboards rose about the first one.
+The road was long and weary; the fords were perilous from quicksands; thirst lurked in the desert, and the Indians were always waiting.
 The camp became a settlement, and in the days of its infancy, when there was no law save that of might, the graveyard spread over a larger area.
-There came an era when a member of that stern straight shooting breed who blazed the trails for the coming of the statutes wielded the powers of high justice, the middle, and the low.
+There came an era when a member of that stern straight-shooting breed who blazed the trails for the coming of the statutes wielded the powers of high justice, the middle, and the low.
 Outlaw and rustler opposed the dominion of this peace officer.
 Then the cemetery boomed like the young town.
-Finally things settled down to jury trials and men let lawyers do most of the fighting with forensics instead of forty-fives.
+Finally, things settled down to jury trials and men let lawyers do most of the fighting with forensics instead of forty-fives.
 Churches were built and school-houses; a new graveyard was established; brush and weeds hid the old one’s leaning headboards.
-Time passed; a city grew; and the boot-hill was forgotten.
+Time passed; a city grew, and the boot hill was forgotten.

-This is a chronicle of men whose bones lie in some of those vanished boot-hills.
+This is a chronicle of men whose bones lie in some of those vanished boot hills.
 If one could stand aside on the day of judgment and watch them pass when the brazen notes of the last trump are growing fainter, he would witness a brave procession.
-But we at least can marshal the shadowy host from fast waning memories and, looking upon some of their number, recall the deeds they did, the manner of their dying.
+But we at least can marshal the shadowy host from fast-waning memories and, looking upon some of their number, recall the deeds they did, the manner of their death.

 Here then they come through the curtain of time’s mists, Indian fighter, town marshal, faro-dealer, and cowboy.
-There are a few among them upon whom it is not worth while to gaze, those whose lives and deaths were unfit for recording; there are a vast multitude whose heroic stories were never told and never will be; and there are some whose deeds as they have come down from the lips of the old-timers should never die.
+There are a few among them upon whom it is not worthwhile to gaze, those whose lives and deaths were unfit for recording; there is a vast multitude whose heroic stories were never told and never will be, and there are some whose deeds as they have come down from the lips of the old-timers should never die.

 Thus in the forefront pass lean forms clad for the most part in garments fringed with buckskin.
 You can see where some have torn off portions of the fringes to clean their rifles.